 The Trolley Problem

-Would you kill one person to save five?
+Would you kill one person, to save five?

 The Trolley Problem

-Discussion Question: Should you pull the lever?
+Should you pull the lever?

 History

 This dilemma is a common retelling of the thought experiment known as "the trolley problem".
-Originally thought of by Philippa Foot in 1967, the trolley problem is designed to ask what we should do when the interests of human beings conflict.
+Originally thought of by Phillipa Foot in 1967, the trolley problem is designed to ask what we should do when the interests of human beings conflict.

 Consequentialist Approaches

 Many people don’t see the dilemma here.
 Kill one instead of five, right?
 Isn’t it obvious?
 You want to choose actions that avoid the most pain and create the most pleasure by saving lives.
-This line of thinking is known as “consequentialism”, where actions are picked purely based on what will lead to the best consequences.
+This line of thinking is known as “Consequentialism”, where actions are picked purely based on what will lead to the best consequences.

-Discussion Question: Who do you kill?
+Who do you kill?

 In this variation, you are taking into consideration the accountability of each person on the track.
 If you kill the five mafia members because they are guilty, where does it end?

-- Would you kill a regular person over a doctor because the doctor is more able to save other people?
+• Would you kill a regular person over a doctor because the doctor is more able to save other people?

-- Would you kill an adult over a child because of their life span?
+• Would you kill an adult over a child because of their life span?

-- Or a man over a woman because women live longer?
+• Or a man over a woman because women live longer?

 One website that tests out your bias through trolley problem variations such as Thomson's is The Moral Machine.